Wedding Notebook

 So, you've made it this far -- actually planning your wedding yourself.
 Perhaps you've been thinking about this for many years, maybe you haven't even given it a thought.
 The time has come to talk together about this.

 Plenty of books abound which tell you all the ins and outs of weddings.
 These you can buy or borrow for help in arranging details.
 I would like to caution you not to be blown over by all the wedding arrangements.
 Your wedding is first and foremost not a production, but a celebration.
-Focus upon what is most important: your commitment to each other in the presence of God and a group of people - people who care enough, about you and God, to stand with you in that high moment as well as high and low moments in the future.
+Focus upon what is most important: your commitment to each other in the presence of God and a group of people - people who care enough, about you and God, to stand with you in this upcoming high moment, as well as in the high and low moments that will come in your future.

 Don't lose sight of what you are doing as you handle all the details.
 A beautiful wedding gown, attendant's outfits, handsome tuxedos, rings, flowers, pictures, videos, guest lists, gifts, rehearsal dinners, receptions, honeymoons, etc. don't make your special day "a day to remember."
 As important as all these may be, it is your commitment that should provide a remembrance worthy of the ups and downs of married life.